 Your school might have a staggered break and lunchtimes.
 This means that you might have your lunch at slightly different times, and you might take their lunch in smaller groups.

 National guidance doesn't require all schools to follow the same policy and it states that schools should come to arrangements that suit them.
 It is recommended that pupils and parents/carers should be involved in discussions.
 Please look out for any specific advice from your school.

 If pupils go out of the school grounds for lunch, they should follow the rules in place for wider society, for example wearing a face covering when entering a shop.

 What about transport to and from school?

-The national guidance on return to schools says that “dedicated school transport” – in other words, a school bus which is organised by your school rather than a public transport bus - should be treated as an extension of the school estate.
+The national guidance on attending school says that “dedicated school transport” – in other words, a school bus which is organised by your school rather than a public transport bus - should be treated as an extension of the school estate.

-The rules are different for public transport.
-Anyone over five years old who uses public transport to get to and from school, will be asked to wear face coverings and must follow the rules on physical distancing.
+Anyone over 12 years old who uses public transport to get to and from school will be asked to wear face coverings and must follow the rules on physical distancing, unless exempt.
 More information on public transport can be found on the Transport Scotland website.